issaloo/standard-code-quality-workflow/README.md

 ```shell
 python -m venv .venv
 ```
+[!IMPORTANT]
-:memo: **Note:** Virtual environment will use the same python version as the system
+Virtual environment will use the same python version as the system

 3. Activate the virtual environment
 ```shell